nenkoru/openziti_manual_pki/README.md

-# Manual Bootstrapping of PKI for OpenZiti using openssl
+# Manual Bootstrapping of PKI for OpenZiti using OpenSSL

 My main objective in bootstrapping and utilizing OpenZiti is to achieve security at the application level.
 I wanted to try something new beyond the classic VPNs available today, such as ZeroTier, Tailscale, Endpoint Security, or Fortinet VPN.
 In many organizations I have worked with, these VPN solutions seemed half-baked.
 It always felt strange when my connectivity allowed me to reach highly sensitive systems like ESB or DWH.
 Of course, I shouldn't have had access to these systems, but I did.
 This meant that a potential intruder could have had access too!
 Hence, my search led me to the great find of OpenZiti.